tpbnick/docs/docs/py-dictionaries.md

 if 'erin' not in favorite_languages.keys():
 	print("Erin, please take our poll!")
 ```
-The `keys()` method isn't just for looping: it actually returns a list of all the keys, and the code on line 8 simply checks if `'erin'` is in the list.
+The `keys()` method isn't just for looping: it actually returns a list of all the keys, and the code on line 8 simply checks if `#!py 'erin'` is in the list.
 Because she is not, a message is printed inviting her to take the poll.

 ### Looping Through a Dictionary's Keys in a Particular Order
 Starting in Python 3.7, looping through a dictionary returns the items in the same order they were inserted.
 Sometimes, though, you'll want to loop through a dictionary in a different order.

-One way to do this is to sort the keys as they're retunred in the `for` loop.
-You can use the `sorted()` function to get a copy of the keys in order:
+One way to do this is to sort the keys as they're retunred in the `#!py for` loop.
+You can use the `#!py sorted()` function to get a copy of the keys in order:
 ```py linenums="1"
 favorite_languages = {
 	'jen': 'python',